SquidPope/Pathfinder/README.md

 Small project to play with pathfinding algorithms.
 This project uses the Unity 3D engine to visualize the paths.

 To run this project:
-1. Download Unity 5 if you don't have it
-2. Create a new 2D Unity project
-3. Replace the "Assets" folder with the one from this repository
-4. Click File->Open Scene and select level.unity
-5. Click the giant play button at the top of the editor window
+1. Download the .zip or .rar file for your operating system
+2. Unzip the file, making sure that the Pathfinder_Data folder ends up in the same folder as the executable
+3. Run the executable
-6. Press the spacebar to generate a path
+4. Press the spacebar to generate a path
+5. Use the escape key to close the application